-TFS 2018 | TFS 2017 | TFS 2015
+Azure DevOps Server 2019 RC | TFS 2018 | TFS 2017 | TFS 2015

-Expect the best, prepare for the worst.
-While we put a lot of effort into ensuring that TFS upgrades are highly reliable, it always makes sense to prepare for the case where something goes wrong.
-The single most important step you can take here is to ensure you have a complete and consistent set of database backups.
+Even though Azure DevOps Server upgrades are reliable, it always makes sense to prepare for a worst case scenario.
+The most important step is to make sure you have a complete and consistent set of database backups is available.

 Before you upgrade to TFS 2018

-As of TFS 2017.2, the old work item form
+Since TFS 2017.2, the old work item form

 [VS403364]: This release introduces major updates to the work item form layout and functionality and deprecates legacy custom controls.
 Consequently, the upgrade process will update all work item type definitions to use the new work item form WebLayout element and remove all custom controls.
-For additional information and recommended upgrade steps, see the Deployment Guide.
+For more information and recommended upgrade steps, see the Deployment Guide.

-We recommend that you review handling a TFS 2018 upgrade from old form to new form for further guidance.
+We recommend that you review Handling a TFS 2018 upgrade from old form to new form for further guidance.

 Before you upgrade to TFS 2017